HazardousPeach/hazardouspeach.github.io/_posts/2017-05-25-herbgrind-5-building-a-grind.md

 Each of these pieces is what is known in compiler literature as "super blocks".
-Super blocks are pieces of code which always start in the same place, and don't have any internal branches are loops.
+Super blocks are pieces of code which always start in the same place, and don't have any internal branches or loops.
 They do, however, have multiple points where they might exit, depending on some conditions.
 If that's confusing, don't worry: for now, you can just think of them as small pieces of code which don't do anything tricky